What to Expect with 5 Days a Week Instruction- Updated May 5, 2021

 For Help on Remote and Online Days

-The VC Parent Resource Website contains Student Login Information, Tutorials, Tech Assistance, as well as WiFi/internet information for parents.
-You can find the VC Digital Parent Resources Website can be found here.
+The VC Parent Resource Page contains Student Login Information, Tutorials, Tech Assistance, as well as WiFi/internet information for parents.
+You can find the VC Digital Parent Resources Page can be found here.